Quartz

 Why do I get fatal git errors when the cron job runs?

-You’re probably running behind cloudflare, that’s the only time I’ve seen this happen.
+You're probably running behind cloudflare, or some other CDN that's rate limiting that's the only time I've seen this happen.
+Significantly decreasing the frequency of the cron job should help.